One of the common questions we hear at Career Revolution is how to handle the “career path” plea from emerging professionals.

 Often, when an employee says, “I don’t have a career path,” there’s a misalignment with what the company believes it can provide.
-An organization may equate “career path” with “career ladder”—a step-by-step outline to getting promoted.
+An organization may equate a “career path” with a “career ladder”—a step-by-step outline to getting promoted.
 But, many companies cannot support a rigid plan as they stay agile and competitive.

-To discover what they really want, we interviewed young professionals in a variety of companies and industries.
+To discover what they really want, we interviewed professionals in a variety of companies and industries.
 What they mean when they ask for a “career path” is to know how their work contributes, what kind of opportunities to ask for, and the honest feedback they need to hear.